SQIAsignHD: SQIsignHD Adaptor Signature: New Adaptor Signature Construction

 \section{New Adaptor Signature Construction}

-In this section, we introduce a new post-quantum adaptor signature scheme using SQIsignHD \cite{sqisignhd} as the underlying signature scheme and exploiting the idea of the artificial orientation, on the supersingular isogeny Diffie-Hellman key exchange protocol (SIDH), introduced as $\mathsf{bin}$SIDH$^\mathsf{hyb}$ variant in \cite{artificial}, to apply the corresponding hard relation.
+In this section, we present a new post-quantum adaptor signature scheme built upon SQIsignHD \cite{sqisignhd} as the underlying signature scheme.
+To incorporate the associated hard relation, we utilize the hybrid variant of \textsf{bin}SIDH, denoted as $\textsf{bin}\text{SIDH}^{\textsf{hyb}}$, introduced in Section 5 of \cite{artificial}.
+This variant combines oriented and non-oriented approaches, wherein one party computes \textsf{bin}SIDH-like isogenies while the other performs SIDH-like isogenies.

-At the moment, the only secure post-quantum isogeny-based adaptor signature is IAS introduced in \cite{ias} which is constructed upon CSI-FiSh \cite{csifish}.
-IAS has restrictions in terms of efficiency due to its parameter sizes relying on CSI-FiSh.
-More precisely, CSI-FiSh works on at most the CSIDH-512 parameters since knowledge about the class group structure is required to efficiently compute the class group action on uniformly random group elements.
-We, now, introduce our post-quantum adaptor signature construction in detail and illustrate our scheme's protocol in Algorithm \ref{alg:SQIAsignHD}.
+Currently, the only secure post-quantum isogeny-based adaptor signature scheme is IAS, proposed in \cite{ias}, which is built upon CSI-FiSh \cite{csifish}.
+However, IAS faces efficiency limitations due to the parameter sizes required by CSI-FiSh.
+Specifically, CSI-FiSh operates at most on the CSIDH-512 parameters, as efficient computation of the class group action on uniformly random group elements necessitates prior knowledge of the class group structure.
+In the following, we provide a detailed description of our proposed post-quantum adaptor signature scheme and present the corresponding protocol in Algorithm \ref{alg:SQIAsignHD}.